CodingExerciseOrg/gh-secret-scanner/README.md

 1. Open **http://localhost:8000**
 2. In the **Setup tab**:
    - Enter your GitHub organization name
-   - choose PAT or GitHub App
+   - Choose PAT or GitHub App authentication
-   - if PAT, Paste your Personal Access Token
+   - If PAT: paste your Personal Access Token
-   - if GitHub App, enter App ID, Installation ID, private key
+   - If GitHub App: enter App ID, Installation ID, and private key
    - Choose scanner mode (`mock` for demo, `test` to use the included scanner script)
    - Click **Save & connect**
-3. An immediate scan is triggered.
+3. An immediate scan is triggered automatically.
 4. Use the **Repositories tab** to see discovered repos.
 5. Use the **Findings tab** to see secrets found, grouped by repo and workflow run.

-The status bar shows the poller status and countdown to the next automatic scan (every 1 minute by default, set in `src/poller.py`).
+The status bar shows the poller status and countdown to the next automatic scan (every 30 minutes by default, configurable in `src/poller.py`).

+---

+## Multi-user support

+Multiple users can use the same running instance simultaneously.
+Each user's data is fully isolated:

+- When a user saves their config, a short hash is derived from their **credential combined with the organization name** (token + org, or App ID + Installation ID + private key + org).
+- That hash becomes the name of their data folder: `config/users/<hash>/`.
+- Including the org in the hash means the same credential used against different organizations produces different data folders — a single user can manage multiple organizations independently, each with its own findings and scan state.
+- A signed cookie (`identity`) is set in the browser so subsequent requests are automatically routed to the correct data folder.
+- The cookie is signed with a server-side secret (`config/secret.key`) so it cannot be forged or tampered with.
+The hash reveals nothing about the credential or organization.
+- Each user+org combination gets its own independent poller thread, findings list, and seen-runs tracker.

+**Cookie lifetime:** 90 days.
+Clearing browser cookies or switching browsers requires re-saving config to re-establish the identity.
+Switching to a different organization in the Setup tab automatically switches to that org's data folder — no manual action needed.

+**Data isolation:** Users cannot see each other's findings, repositories, or configuration.
+There is no shared state between identities.

 ---